Sustainable and Eco Friendly

 At Directline Structures we are committed to the continuing development of sustainability in construction.
 From the outset of a project we work with sustainability in mind; using our specialist design skills to reduce waste and improve functionality.

 We believe in sensible sustainability and not “green bling”.
 We work with planning authorities to ensure our buildings are environmentally friendly without costing the client extra in “green” accessories such as wind mills and solar panels, unless you really want them of course.
-Duncan Murray is a prominent speaker in the South East, giving seminars on sensible sustainability.
+Duncan Murray is a BREEAM Accredited Professional and a prominent speaker in the South East, giving seminars on sensible sustainability.

 Sustainability of Steel